Yulu1wang/my-code/README.md

 ## Acknowledgements
-Give credit here.

 - This project was inspired by Covid-19 and the popularity of computers and the Internet.

 - I would like to thank Dr. Bailo for a wonderful, knowledgeable, and meaningful semester.
 This semester has created a strong interest in learning code and made me realize that code has become an indispensable part of this era.
-And some of my friends, I asked some questions about GUI design like them, and they were very patient to tell me some knowledge about it and let me have more understanding.
+And some of my friends, I asked some questions about GUI design, and they were very patient to tell me some knowledge about it and let me have more understanding.

 ## Contact